willc2k19/willc2k19/README.md

 - 👋 Hi, I’m @willc2k19
 - 👀 I’m interested in Artificial Intelligence systems and Video Games!
-- 🌱 I’m currently studying Computer Games Programming at Manchester Metropolitan University
+- 🌱 I’m a Computer Games Programming graduate from Manchester Metropolitan University.
 - 📫 How to reach me: Email me at william_christensen2@aol.co.uk

 <!---